feralhosting/feralhosting.github.io/HTTP/Worpress/readme.md

 **Step 2:** Then in SSH do these commands.
 Use this FAQ if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

-### Bash script easy download and extract to default WWW
+Bash script easy download and extract to default WWW
+---

-This bash script will download and extract Wordpress for you to your default WWW directory.
+This bash script will download and extract Wordpress for you to your **default** WWW directory.

 ~~~
 wget -qO ~/wordpress.sh http://git.io/sBXgog && bash ~/wordpress.sh